abraaobarros/order-simulator/Readme.md

 _[moved]_ - if the overflow shelf is full, this action happens when is possible to move some item to the right temp shelf and put the upcoming order on overflow

-_[missing]_ - when the courier look if his order was on the pickup area and it was not there
+_[gone]_ - when the courier look if his order was on the pickup area and it was not there

-_[discard]_ - when the movement between shelves is not possible, a random item from overflow is discarded
+_[discarded]_ - when the movement between shelves is not possible, a random item from overflow is discarded

 _[delivered]_ - when the courier delivers the order.